Liziloo/jeeves-prompts/README.md

 ## Rules for Modifying Prompts

 Prompts in this repository are treated as governance artifacts, not drafts or notes.
 Changes should be made deliberately and with awareness of behavioral impact.
-A modification counts as **breaking** if it alters scope boundaries, mode availability, execution gating, stopping behavior, or authority hierarchy; breaking
+A modification counts as **breaking** if it alters scope boundaries, mode availability, execution gating, stopping behavior, or authority hierarchy.

 ### CHANGELOG.md